 Stage I (should be completed within two years of first registration in the graduate program).
 A student is considered to be in Stage I from initial enrollment in the graduate program to completion of a master's degree or its equivalent.
 Each department should have a procedure for evaluating a student's progress at this first stage of doctoral work.
 Elements of this evaluation will include GPA, along with other factors related to good academic standing and satisfactory progress.
 In some departments, this evaluation may take the form of a qualifying examination or other examination or series of examinations, which a student must pass before entering Stage II of the doctoral degree program.
 Evaluation of progress in Stage I, whether by examination or other formal review, should take place no later than the end of the second year after a student enters the doctoral program.
 The evaluation results should be communicated in writing to the student.
-Students who apply to a doctoral program having already completed a master's degree equivalent to that awarded by the University of Illinois are generally considered to have completed Stage I of the student of the stage in which they are entering the program.
+Students who apply to a doctoral program having already completed a master's degree equivalent to that awarded by the University of Illinois are generally considered to have completed Stage I of the program unless the department deems otherwise, in which case the department must notify the student of the stage in which they are entering the program.